mariadb-operator/openshift-operator-pr/README.md

 ### Before using this action

-You must fork the [operator repositories](#operator-repositories) you are willing to submit your operator to.
+- Fork the [operator repositories](#operator-repositories) you are willing to submit your operator to.
+- Get a GitHub PAT with write access to the previous repo.

 ### Usage